richafnu/Viva/Viva/glint/setup/custom-question-benchmark.md

 ### Link a question in the Question Library

 > [!NOTE]
-> Organizations migrating from LinkedIn Glint to Viva Glint can have manually added benchmark values for custom questions and see a **!Benchmark** tag.
+> Organizations migrating from LinkedIn Glint to Viva Glint may see manually added benchmark values for custom questions and see a **!Benchmark** tag.
 Use these steps to link eligible custom questions to Viva Glint standard question benchmarks to use automatic benchmarking.

 To map a custom question to a benchmark suite in the Question Library: